I was born in the early 1960s on the Saginaw Chippewa Isabella Reservation (Michigan) to a full-blood Anishinaabe father and Portuguese mother.

 More-recently, I was part of a volunteer team at Alan Bible Visitor Center, where my primary duties for National Park Service were to provide the public with information on Lake Mead Recreation Area.

-After two decades together, my partner Mike and I were wed following the June 2015 historic U.S. Supreme Court (Obergefell v.
+Mike and I decided to tie-the-knot, following an October 2014 federal ruling against a Nevada same-sex marriage ban.
+Months before the historic 2015 U.S. Supreme Court (Obergefell v.
 Hodges) decision on marriage equality.
 Mike is a casino industry executive while I pursue writing.